ulfschneider/ulfschneider.github.io/_posts/images/projects/bauhaus/2015-05-24-bauhaus-dessau.md

 ![]({{site.url}}/i/IMG_8483.jpg)

 A short walk of 2 kilometers will bring you from the Bauhaus building to the Kornhaus.
-We were there for dinner and it was quite good.
+We have been there for dinner and it was quite good.
 {:.figcaption}

 ![]({{site.url}}/i/IMG_5888.jpg)